 Sinus Lift Procedure St. Louis

-Dr. Scott Schlueter and Dr. Aaron Campbell specialize in the sophisticated procedure required to make dental implants possible using a sinus graft.
+Dr. Schlueter and Dr. Boszko specialize in the sophisticated procedure required to make dental implants possible using a sinus graft.
 When patients come to Schlueter Periodontics and Implants for a consultation, we help them discover the most appropriate treatment for their unique condition and if a sinus lift graft is a suitable restoration option.

 What is a Sinus Lift Procedure?